haierkeys/obsidian-custom-image-auto-uploader/README.md

 # Custom Image Auto Uploader Plugin for Obsidian

-You can upload and save images in your notes to your remote server, home NAS, or sync them to your cloud storage (Aliyun OSS, Amazon S3, Cloudflare R2).
+You can batch download images from your notes on 💻 desktop, 📱 iOS, and 🤖 Android platforms, and batch upload and save them to a remote server, home NAS, or cloud storage (such as Alibaba Cloud OSS, Amazon S3, Cloudflare R2).
 Additionally, you can stretch, crop, and resize the images.

 ![](https://github.com/user-attachments/assets/0878061b-d77c-48c5-aa61-cc5154612a7b)